-Our service is intended only for substantial investors who have the knowledge and understanding to enable them to assess the risks attached to investing and who qualify as professional clients for the purposes of the rules of the Financial Conduct Authority.
+Our service is intended for substantial investors who have the knowledge and understanding to enable them to assess the risks attached to investing and who qualify as professional clients for the purposes of the rules of the Financial Conduct Authority.
 It is not available to others and no one else should rely on the information in this website.

 Our approach is based on unambiguous detailed evidence and observation backed by rigorous academic studies.

 We deliver an objective, rule-based, long-term investment strategy using highly cost effective investment vehicles.

 We avoid investment techniques which hide behind jargon and complexity.
 We do our best to present all relevant information as simply as we can.